-In principle, CO_2 emissions in the transportation sector can be calculated as the product of "traffic volume" multiplied by "distance traveled" multiplied by "emission intensity".
+${\rm CO_2}$ emissions in the transportation sector can be calculated by the multiplication of "traffic volume", "distance traveled", and "emission intensity"(equation shown as below).
 These figures need to be obtained in order to calculate the reduction effect of low carbon transportation measures.
-The process for automobile traffic is set out below. (this concept guide does not cover other transportation forms in detail)
+As an example, a procedure for automobile traffic is set out below.
+For the other transportation modes (ships, boats, aircrafts etc.), basic concept and the procedure of evaluation is the same, but more detailed data that is specific for the transportation mode is required.

-CO_2 emission = Traffic volume × Distance traveled × Emission intensity a) Traffic volume
+CO2 emission = Traffic volume × Distance traveled × Emission intensity a) Traffic volume